The union’s defeat at Amazon is shaking up the labor movement and exposing a rift between organizers

 Meanwhile, the fight over the union’s tactics spilled into open view last week on social media, where organizers and worker advocates debated the RWDSU’s track record and strategy, and in left-leaning publications like The Nation, where veteran organizer-turned-scholar Jane McAlevey wrote a blistering critique of what she identified as mistakes made by the union.

 Chief among these were the union’s decision to go forward with the election with less than a resounding majority of support, McAlevey wrote.
 She also pointed to the union’s decision to skip house calls in favor of the phone banking campaign experienced by workers like Thompson.
 She said organizers should have done “public structure tests,” where a majority of workers demonstrate their support publicly in a petition or poster to show solidarity.
-And there was too much focus in the news media and elsewhere on the “out-of-state superstars” who joined the effort like Sen. Bernie Sanders (I-Vt.) and professional athletes.
+And there was too much focus in the news media and elsewhere on the “out-of-state superstars” who joined the effort, like Sen. Bernie Sanders (I-Vt.) and professional athletes.

 “Every senior organizer I’ve worked with in the labor movement in the last 20 years saw and shared the same exact concerns that I raised,” McAlevey said in an interview.
 “They made strategic, tactical mistakes from the beginning straight through to the end.”